 So how can you do that?
 Take some time to be alone with your thoughts.
 Ask yourself questions such as, “If I won the lottery and never had to work again, what would I do with my time?”
 There are no right or wrong answers, only the ones that feel right to you.
 Follow the trail of breadcrumbs that emerge and, over time, you’ll figure out how to create more balance.
 Also, make sure you take a break.
 Maximize your PTO (paid time off) – it is there and available for a reason.
 Studies have shown that a good, long break from work (week or so) tremendously helps your attitude, washes away anxiety, and helps re-motivate your interest and enthusiasm for work.

 Ready for a new job?

-If you think a new role could be in your future, consider searching with SURESTAFF!
+If you think a new role could be in your future, read this guide to job seekers, and consider searching with SURESTAFF!
 We can help you find a light industrial position in Illinois, Indiana, or Wisconsin.